Reflective Practitioner Model – Overview

 We seek to foster meaningful relationships within the training cohort and between fellows and staff.

-Our training emphasizes on-going reflection and on-going consultation/dialogue.
+Our training emphasizes on-going reflection, consultation, collaboration, and feedback.

 In our clinical training, we encourage attention to the “whole person” in context, which includes the complex interplay of bio-psycho-socio-spiritual dimensions.